Sir Patrick Spens: Historicity

-The opening lines refer to a king who is located in Dunfermline where historically there was a royal residence, Malcolm's Tower.
+The opening lines refer to a king who is located in Dunfermline where historically there was a royal residence, Dunfermline Palace.
+The mention of the place further connects it with the Patrick Vans hypothesis cited above, as James VI resided in the palace during the plague in Edinburgh in 1585, and subsequently gave it as a present to his bride Anne of Denmark.

 Earl's Knowle on Papa Stronsay is traditionally held to be the final resting place of Sir Patrick Spens.
 The history relating to the burial of Sir Patrick Spens on Earl’s Knowle on Papa Stronsay is related by William Edmonstoune Aytoun (b.
 Edinburgh 21 June 1813, d.
 4 August 1865), Sheriff and Lord Admiral of Orkney and Shetland.
 It was after his retirement from this position that he edited a collection of Scottish poetry in which the first poem is Sir Patrick Spens.
 In his foreword to the poem Aytoun, he writes:

 “It is true that the name of Sir Patrick Spens is not mentioned in history; but I am able to state that tradition has preserved it.
 In the little island of Papa Stronsay, one of the Orcadian group, lying over against Norway, there is a large grave or tumulus, which has been known to the inhabitants, from time immemorial, as ‘The grave of Sir Patrick Spens’.
 The Scottish ballads were not early current in Orkney, a Scandinavian country; so it is very unlikely that the poem could have originated the name.
 The people know nothing beyond the traditional appellation of the spot, and they have no legend to tell.
 Spens is a Scottish, not a Scandinavian name.
 Is it, then, a forced conjecture, that the shipwreck took place off the iron bound coast of the northern islands, which did not then belong to the Crown of Scotland?
 ‘Half ower to Aberdour’ signifies nothing more than that the vessel went down half-way between Norway and the port of embarkation.”